AamirH1/CreditCardAPI/README.md

 Credit Card Application

 It's a small credit card rest api aplication which allows you to add new credit card accounts and view them as a list.
 Luhn algorithm is used for card validation.
+I have used mongodb and redis as database in this app.

 Steps to Setup
 ===============